 In terms of price point to get up and running with digiscrapping … there are various pay-for programs available ranging from $29 upwards to well in excess of $800 per year at the very top end of the range.

-Personally I used Photoshop® Elements when I was first getting started as it fitted my digiscrapping needs perfectly.
-It was only once I started designing commercially that I upgraded to the full Adobe® Photoshop® Creative Suite (PSCS).
+Personally I used Adobe® Photoshop® Elements (PSE) when I was first getting started as it fitted my digiscrapping needs perfectly.
+It was only once I started getting full swing into designing commercially that I upgraded to the full Adobe® Photoshop® Creative Suite (PSCS).
 Nonetheless, I highly recommend and can say from personal experience that Photoshop® Elements is definitely worth investing in.

-One of the things I loved most about PSE when I was first starting is the ease of using editable layer masks that enable cropping that can be changed if needed, a big bonus for getting layouts just right and for fixing mistakes without having to redo everything.
+One of the things I loved most about Photoshop® Elements when I was first starting is the ease of using editable layer masks that enable cropping that can be changed if needed.
+That is a big bonus for getting layouts just right and for fixing mistakes without having to redo everything.
 Elements also has some pretty cool built in styles to create different effects on various page elements and can be extended with Actions that have been designed in the full version of Photoshop and then customised to work in PSE.

 On another note, if you are just starting out, a dedicated, albeit limited, scrapbooking program might be a good choice for you.
 Sometimes these packages also come with a few kits built-in to get started: